 |½ tsp black pepper|

-My hints and tips will ensure you success in making this delicious recipe.
+My hints and tips will ensure your success in making this delicious Creamy Pasta Salad Recipe.

 1. Read through the recipe several times to help familiarise yourself with any ingredients or equipment needed to make this recipe.

 2. Assemble all of the ingredients needed prior to beginning.
 This simple step can help to prevent you from forgetting or leaving out any ingredient integral to the recipe.

 3. You will want to use a short tubular type of pasta for this recipe.
 This kind of pasta will “hug” the dressing and the shorter shapes are much easier to eat, as well as working well with the remaining ingredients.